Runnable/mehpi/README.md

 1. We love [sinon](https://npmjs.com/package/sinon)
 2. We wanted to love functional tests, but [nock](https://npmjs.com/package/nock) was unideal
-3. We thought, "Hey wouldn't it be cool if we could mock apis with sinon?"
+3. We thought, "Hey wouldn't it be cool if we could mock APIs with sinon?"

 ## Example
 ```js